 Safety railing systems are a vital part of keeping any workplace safe and OSHA compliant.
-Anytime there is a fall hazard, placing a guardrail between you, the worker, and the hazard is your best option.
-However, what does OSHA require for your safety
+Anytime there is a fall hazard, placing a guardrail between you and the hazard is your best option.
+However, what does OSHA require for your safety railing?

 Depending on your job site, you may need something that temporarily mounts directly into wood, metal or cement.
 Or maybe you need something that is non-penetrating.
 Our non-penetrating railing options include systems that sit directly on the surface with weighted bases, while others clamp onto existing structure such as parapet walls or concrete slabs.

 Some railing systems come with rails while others just standard 2x4’s as the guardrail.
 The benefit to using 2x4’s for guardrails is that these are very inexpensive and readily available on most construction sites.
 In addition, the uprights used for the railing are smaller and more easily transported to and from locations.